ChordPro/chordpro/docs/content/ChordPro-Reference-RelNotes.md

 ### BugFixes

 * Add Pod::Usage to required modules.
 Some distros seem to have removed it from the core.
-* Add jpeg library to MacOS kit.
+* Add jpeg library to macOS kit.
 * Add some missing files for docs building.
 * Fix root relocation when transcoding to a movable system.
 * Fix missing parser in {define XX} without frets etc.